felixgao/python-best-practices/docs/tutorials/packaging/code_style.md

 - Unambiguous
 - Should not contain the type.
 This is what type annotations are for
 - Should be short if possible.
 Long names make code more difficult to read

+Abbrivations for names is ok if it is well-known but should be reframed. ie. n, sz, cnt, idx, dt, ts, env, cfg, ctx etc.

 ### Dictionaries